 Generally, your University benefits end on your last day of work.
 This happens automatically, and you don’t need to do anything (unless you would like to enroll in COBRA-see next question).
 If you have specific questions, please contact Tufts Support Services at (617) 627-7000.
 Otherwise, you will receive a letter within two weeks of your termination date that explains this process in further detail.

 Q: I have health insurance through Tufts University and am leaving.
 However, I need to keep my health insurance for a while.
 Can I do that?

-Yes, you can retain your health insurance coverage through COBRA up to 18 months after leaving Tufts University.
+Yes, you can retain your existing health insurance coverage through COBRA up to 18 months after leaving Tufts University.
 You will receive information about COBRA from EBPA, our third-party administrator, within 2 weeks of your termination date.
 Once notified, you will have 60 days to elect COBRA and if elected, coverage will be retroactive to your last day worked.

 Q: Will there be a gap in coverage if I have to wait up to two weeks?